 Today I am reviewing Sections 9 and 10.
 I will also discuss some important material found in the appendix.

 I have enjoyed reading this book and reviewing it in depth.
-While many of the ideas in the book are not easy to implement, they are an important “roadmap” for us to follow to really implement a true Boy Scout program.
+While many of the ideas in the book are not easy to implement, they are an important “roadmap” for us to follow to really implement a true Scouts BSA program.

 Section 9 – Techniques That Support the Patrol Method